Tacos al Pastor

 Tacos al pastor recipe ingredients arranged in bowls.
 From top to bottom: apple cider vinegar, cilantro, pineapple, salsa, chipotle pepper in adobo sauce, onion, garlic, oil, seasonings, Guajillo chiles, sliced pork and an ancho Chile.

 • Dried Chiles: Guajillo chiles and ancho chile, seeded and stemmed.
+Be careful not to touch your eyes after handling them!

-• Chipotle Pepper: Canned, in adobo sauce.
+• Chipotle Pepper: Canned, in adobo sauce is the way to go.

 • Onion and Garlic: Fresh garlic cloves and fresh onion.
 Any color onion will do.